Local spreading of stabilizer R\'enyi entropy in a brickwork random Clifford circuit: Numerical Results

 To analyze the spreading of SRE, we evaluate the $2$-SRE of the reduced density matrix of each qubit at every time step, which we refer to as the single-qubit SRE.
 For a given qubit at site $i$, we introduce the corresponding local Pauli strings,

 where $\sigma_{i} = \{\identity_i, X_i, Y_i, Z_i\}$.
-General Clifford circuits have a particularly simple structure for their operator spreadings; the time evolution of a Pauli string under the Clifford circuit is given by another Pauli string, and it preserves the commutation relations among the Pauli strings.
+General Clifford circuits exhibit a particularly simple structure for their operator spreadings: Pauli operators evolve within the Pauli group, with mutual commutation relations preserved.
 Thus, the local Pauli string $P_{\sigma_i}$ after time steps $t$ is given by another Pauli string,